git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Usability, bells and whistles
 -----------------------------
+* The textwidth and tabwidth configuration values can now be set per-repository, rather than globally only.

 * Text entry widgets switched to using a block cursor in `v3.2`.
   This has been reverted to the original line cursor for consistency with other applications and user expectations.